mk-manishkumar/Tailwind-Projects/README.md

 ## ⭐ TAILWIND PROJECTS ⭐

-This repository contains all Tailwind (which is a CSS Framework) Projects which are completely responsive and deployed on Netlify.
+This repository consists of a collection of Tailwind-based projects, meticulously crafted to achieve full responsiveness, and deployed on the Netlify platform.

 ## 📌 Tech Stack